Qarik-Group/bootstrap-kubernetes-demos/README.md

 ## Helm / Tiller

+**Deprecated** - Helm v3 no longer includes Tiller.
+There is a `helm3` branch of this repo which will stop installing Tiller.
+It is blocked on some of the other subsystem's still requiring tiller's install hooks.

 Helm v2 requires a Kubernetes-running component Tiller.
 The `bootstrap-kubernetes-demos up --helm` command (and others that depend on Helm for installation) will create Tiller for you.

 It will also secure it with generated TLS certificates (stored in `state/` folder, and copied into `~/.helm`).